sofiagiappichini/FCCAnalyses/examples/FCCee/higgs/tautau/xsec/tutorial/README.md

 ### LHE files

 These are the instructions to generate samples starting from Madgraph.
+More information can be found in [this set of slides](https://indico.jlab.org/event/413/contributions/7694/attachments/6580/8909/Hands-onStartToMG.pdf).
 If you want to use Pythia, skip ahead.

 1. First of all, install [Madgraph](http://madgraph.phys.ucl.ac.be) by downloading the latest version (check it on the website):